o-l-l-i/RenameSelected/README.md

 - Sort the results

 - Undo
-    - All pperations should undo correctly
+    - All operations should undo correctly

 ## Notes